 Dark Skies in

 The observatory idea was first raised in 2007, a big challenge, that the "Friends", however accepted.
-Many discussions
+Many discussions with Park

-the Friends realized that they were on their own and would have to do what they could afford, with perhaps minimal help from the Government.
+that they were on their own and would have to do what they could afford, with perhaps minimal help from the Government.
 While

 discussions were going on, time was passing, fundraising was continuing and the Friends felt that they needed to start the

 project if they were ever going to see an observatory built.
 The decision was made, in the fall of 2010, to proceed with a 16 foot

 standalone observatory and a 32 foot diameter yurt as the classroom.

 Construction started in late fall of 2010 with the foundation for the pier and a separate foundation for the building.
-During
+During the

-was ordered for delivery in June of 2011.
+ordered for delivery in June of 2011.

-The group of 4, sometimes 6 volunteers hired a local carpenter to give them a hand during start up to make sure that the
+The group of 4, sometimes 6 volunteers hired a local carpenter to give them a hand during start up to make sure that the 18

 During the fall and winter of 2011 the volunteers constructed an "Honor Wall" and installed equipment that connects the

 observatory to the yurt classroom.
 The equipment includes a Mallincam color video ccd camera for the Celestron 14" telescope

 and an Epson interactive short throw projector for the classroom.

-The programming of Astronomical programs, public viewing and responsibility for the use of the facilities have been turned
+The programming of Astronomical programs, public viewing and responsibility for the use of the facilities have been turned over

-website for up to date information.
+up to date information.